Some open problems on multiple ergodic averages: Some useful tools and observations

-When analyzing the limiting behavior of the averages \eqref{E:GeneralMulties'}, an intermediate goal is to choose characteristic factors that are as simple as possible, and typically simple for us means that the corresponding factor systems have very special algebraic structure.
-Very often this step is carried out by controlling the $L^2(\mu)$-norm of the averages \eqref{E:GeneralMulties'} by the \emph{Gowers-Host-Kra seminorms}.
-Similar seminorms were first introduced in combinatorics by T.~Gowers \cite{Gow01} and their ergodic variant (that is more relevant for our study) was introduced by B.~Host and B.~Kra \cite{HK05a}.
-For an ergodic system $(X,\X,\mu,T)$ and function $f\in L^\infty(\mu)$, they are defined as follows:
+One way to find simple characteristic factors for the averages \eqref{E:GeneralMulties'} is to show that their $L^2(\mu)$-norm is controlled by the so called \emph{Gowers-Host-Kra uniformity seminorms}.
+Similar seminorms were first introduced in combinatorics by T.~Gowers \cite{Gow01} and their ergodic counterpart (which is more relevant for our study) was introduced by B.~Host and B.~Kra \cite{HK05a}.
+For a given ergodic system $(X,\X,\mu,T)$ and function $f\in L^\infty(\mu)$, they are defined as follows: